 Alan is a Vancouver (BC, Canada) teacher, musician, and computer journalist.
 He wrote a weekly column for Business in Vancouver from 1995-2012 and appears regularly on LowEndMac, and elsewhere in print and online.
 Alan lives in Vancouver's historic Strathcona neighbourhood.

 Alan plays accordion, piano and other keyboards.
 In the late 1970s and early 1980s, he was active in Ad Hoc, a Vancouver 'benefit band', and in the 1980s-90s in The Tools.
-Currently, he plays piano with the Jasmine 5 jazz quintet and accordion with the Gram Partisans (who have a CD out) and is active with Vancouver's Squeezebox Circle.
+Currently, he plays piano with the Jasmine 5 jazz quintet and accordion with the Gram Partisans (who have a CD out) and hosts Vancouver's monthly Squeezebox Circle.

-At the end of June 2010, he retired after three decades teaching - at Vancouver alternative secondary school Total Education ('Total ed') and most recently helping students in grades 1-7 learn to use computers and the Internet at Vancouver's Chief Maquinna Elementary School.
+At the end of June 2010, he retired after three decades teaching - at Vancouver alternative secondary school Total Education ('Total ed') followed by 12 years helping students in grades 1-7 learn to use computers and the Internet at Vancouver's Chief Maquinna Elementary School.
 Even more recently, he became a grandfather!